Natural polynomials for Kerr quasi-normal modes: Discussion and conclusions

 \section{Discussion and conclusions}

-The present work is based upon a simple premise: to solve \tk{}'s radial equation, rather than looking to special functions from other problems, we need only look to the equation itself~\cite{London:202XP1}.
+The present work is based upon a simple premise: to solve \tk{}'s radial equation, rather than looking to special functions from other problems, we may need only look to the equation itself~\cite{London:202XP1,Fiziev:2009}.
 The result is a method for computing global solutions to the confluent Heun equation via a single expansion in polynomials that are natural to the problem.
 We have introduced such polynomials in \sec{s4}.
 In \sec{s5}, we have shown that these polynomials enable the radial equation to be represented as a matrix that is both tridiagonal and symmetric.
 Lastly, in \sec{s6}, we have demonstrated the use of these polynomials in various numerical examples, the last of which may be of particular relevance to the time-dependent perturbations of \bh{s}~\cite{Green:2022htq,Cannizzaro:2023jle,Redondo-Yuste:2023ipg,Sberna:2021eui,Lagos:2022otp}.
 We now briefly discuss connections and implications that have not been fully articulated thus far.
 As noted previously, one of our goals has been to gain a deeper mathematical understanding of the \qnm{'s} radial problem.
 Consequently, our method for solving \tk{}'s radial equation is particular to the \qnm{s}.
 If our method can be generalized to non-\qnm{} boundary conditions, such as those of a point particle orbiting a \bh{}, then new techniques of analysis and methods of evaluation may result.
 Concurrently, it may also be useful to reproduce our results for other formulations of \bh{} perturbation theory, and in more exotic spacetimes~\cite{Mino:1997bx,Berti:2009kk,Hughes:2000pf,Ripley:2022ypi}.
 Of the techniques presented here, a number are open to refinement, further exploration, and connection with other recent results.
-For example, we have shown that, in some cases, the \qnm{}'s separation constant is well approximated by the eigenvalue of a \cHp{}.
+For example, we have shown that, in some cases \greenoff{(particularly for large $n$)}, the \qnm{}'s separation constant is well approximated by the eigenvalue of a \cHp{}.
 We expect that more analytic understanding is tractable when either representing the problem in \cHp{s}, or their canonical counterparts.
 Further, there is good reason to think that more may be learned by a thorough comparison between our results, and those known for Pollaczek-Jacobi polynomials~\cite{Chen:2010,Chen:2019,Min_2023,Yu:10.1063/5.0062949}.
-This effort is ongoing and near completion~\cite{Gurevich:2024abc}.
-There is also the possibility of combining the results presented here with recent iterative generalized spectral methods for computing \qnm{} frequencies~\cite{Chung:2023zdq,Blazquez-Salcedo:2023hwg,Chung:2023wkd,ghojogh2023eigenvalue,Zhu:2023mzv}.
-Lastly, one clear next step is to expand upon the results of \sec{s6} to better understand whether the \qnm{}'s radial functions are complete.
+There is also the possibility of combining the results presented here with recent iterative generalized spectral methods for computing \qnm{} frequencies~\cite{Chung:2023zdq,Blazquez-Salcedo:2023hwg,Chung:2023wkd,ghojogh2023eigenvalue,Zhu:2023mzv}. \redoff{Regading spectral pollution, it may also be possible to adapt techinques deveoped in quatum meechanics to mitigate the effect without incuring the added computational cost of increased basis size~\cite{Lewin2008arXiv0812.2153L,BOULTON20161,Davies2003math2145D,MartnezAdame2007}.} Lastly, one clear next step is to expand upon the results of \sec{s6} to better understand whether the \qnm{}'s radial functions are complete.
 This would likely require a greater practical understanding of the complex-valued radial coordinate introduced in \PaperOne{}.
 Furthermore, this may require an analysis similar to that of Ref.~\cite{London:2020uva} for the spheroidal harmonics.
 Intriguingly, if the \qnm{'s} radial functions are complete (in some practical way), then it would follow that any bounded spatial deviation from Kerr might be represented in terms of \qnm{s}.